This chapter presents some basic information on how to contribute to KioskForge.

 check.py development scripts.

-Run the script check.py (all platforms) to make MyPy and
+Run the script check.py (all platforms) to make MyPy,

-pylint test the code and report any discovered warnings and errors.
+pylint, and Pyrefly check the code and report any discovered issues.

 Run the script build.py (Windows only) to build the